itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

   <i className='fa fa-trash-o' aria-hidden='true' />
 </a>
 ```
-This way, I was able to use an arrow function inside of `onClick`'s JavaScript expression to pass `this.deleteOption(index)` as the arrow function's implicit return value, complete with the index value passed in from the `map` function this example resides in.
+This way, I was able to use an arrow function inside of `onClick`'s JavaScript expression to pass `index` to `this.deleteOption(index)` as the arrow function's implicit return value. `index` will be the index value from a `map` function encapsulating this link.

-How to break up your UI into components can get subjective, but it makes sense to use the [Single Responsibily Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) as mentioned in the docs.
-In practice, this can get very difficult as apps grow, but simple code doesn't mean easy code.
+Decisions about how to break up your UI into components can get subjective, but it makes sense to use the [Single Responsibly Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) as mentioned in the docs.
+In practice, this can get difficult as applications grow, but simple code doesn't mean easy code.

 #### Spiffy Wikipedia Example

 For a simple example, let's put Vote aside for a moment and look at my other recently-refactored React project, [Spiffy Wikipedia](https://github.com/itxchy/FCC-spiffy-wikipedia).
-This project simply allows you to search Wikipedia for a topic using its API, and the results will get displayed.
+This project simply allows you to search Wikipedia for a topic using its API, and the see some aesthetically pleasing results.

 Component tree:
 ```